-Understanding the differences between these systems can help you make a confident, informed decision that supports your home and lifestyle for years to come.
+Understanding these differences can help you make a confident, informed decision that ensures your home stays powered during outages.

-Portable generators are standalone units that can be moved and connected when power is needed.
-They typically run on gasoline or propane and are designed to power selected appliances through extension cords or a manual transfer switch.
+Portable generators are standalone units that can be moved wherever power is needed.
+They usually run on gasoline or propane and are designed to power selected appliances using extension cords or a manual transfer switch.

 Whole-house generators are permanently installed systems that automatically restore electricity when utility power is lost.
-These systems connect directly to your home’s electrical panel through an automatic transfer switch, allowing them to power most or all household circuits without manual setup.
+These systems connect directly to your home’s electrical panel through an automatic transfer switch, providing power to most or all household circuits without manual intervention.

 Key Differences to Consider